Heinz Reinefarth

 Heinz Reinefarth (26 December 1903 – 7 May 1979) was a German SS commander during World War II and government official in West Germany after the war.
 During the Warsaw Uprising of August 1944 his troops committed numerous atrocities.
 After the war, Reinefarth became the mayor of the town of Westerland, on the isle of Sylt, and member of the Schleswig-Holstein Landtag.
 Polish demands for extradition were never accepted, and Reinefarth was never convicted of any war crime.

 Early years

 Reinefarth was born in Gnesen (Gniezno), Province of Posen.
 After finishing the gymnasium in 1922, he studied law at the University of Jena.
-He became a member of the student fraternity Landsmannschaft Suevia Jena (this was the origin of the "Schmiss" – German for "dueling scar" – on his left cheek).
+He became a member of the student fraternity (this was the origin of the "Schmiss" – German for "dueling scar" – on his left cheek).
 He graduated in 1927 and passed the 1st degree state exams.
 Until 1930 he completed his application at the local court in Jena and was promoted to judge.
-On 1 August 1932, he joined the NSDAP and received party identification card 1,268,933.
+On 1 August 1932, he joined the Nazi Party and received party identification card 1,268,933.
 In December of the same year, he joined the SS.